weevil-see/weevil-see.github.io/_posts/2025-06-20-Identifications.md

 ---

 Names are a system for storing and retrieving information.
 When we use the wrong name, everything we think we know about the object of the name is incorrect.
-Misidentifications are very common.
-They're especially problematic when tied to new information or used as a reference for another identification by someone else.\
-I've seen cases on [iNaturalist](http://www.inaturalist.org){:target="_blank" rel="noopener noreferrer"} where misidentifications were picked up by other users and used as references for their own IDs.

 My key points here are:
 - Identification is not merely about recognizing ONE species; it’s about considering and excluding all other plausible candidates.